QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 "But those sacrifices are an annual reminder of sins."
 (Hebrews 10:3, NIV [E])

-THE LOGIC [I] The Day of Atonement was not a celebration of forgiveness achieved; it was a confession that forgiveness was still pending.
-The repetition was a liturgical admission of insufficiency.
+SO [I] The Day of Atonement wasn't a celebration of forgiveness already achieved; it was a confession that more was still needed.
+Repeating the sacrifice admitted it wasn't enough.

 The text then contrasts the Levitical priests with Christ: